 The aerial should be chosen to match the frequency of the RFM12B.

 RF aerials with SMA fittings are available in various forms.
 This is a 1/4-wave right-angled aerial for 868 MHz operation.

-* * * With the above assembly, only one output stage can be mounted on either side.
+With the enclosure shown above, only one output stage can be mounted on either side.
 If more output stages are needed, a larger enclosure could be used along with larger heatsink.
 The photo below shows a Schneider NSYTBS292412 ABS enclosure together with a 220 mm length of profile 333AB heatsink from ABL Components.

 In free air, this heatsink has a stated thermal rating of 1.035 degrees C / Watt.

-With this enclosure, there is space for up to six output stages, either triac-based or SSRs.
+With the larger enclosure, there is space for up to six output stages, either triac-based or SSRs.